Chenée Today

 • granulated sugar - adds just enough sweetness to these scones!

-• all-purpose flour - you'll want to measure your flour by weight using a kitchen scale for the most accurate result, or use the spoon-and-level method.
+• all-purpose flour - you'll want to measure your flour mixture by weight using a kitchen scale for the most accurate result, or use the spoon-and-level method.

 • baking powder & baking soda - helps to give these lemon poppyseed scones their lift!